Temple Warning inscription: Translation

 The tablet bears the following inscription in Koine Greek:

+The identity of the hypothetical stranger/foreigner remains ambiguous.
+Some scholars believed it referred to all gentiles, regardless of ritual purity status or religion.
+Others argue that it referred to unconverted Gentiles since Herod wrote the inscription.
+Herod himself was a converted Idumean (or Edomite) and was unlikely to exclude himself or his descendants.

 Forgeries

 Several forgeries were promptly prepared following the 1871 discovery.
 Clermont-Ganneau was shown a similar artifact at the Monastery of St Saviour, which was later shown to be a forgery created by Martin Boulos.